-The Fund may, from time to time, engage in short selling as permitted by applicable securities legislation.
-Where the Fund engages in short selling, it will sell securities short and provide a security interest over fund assets with dealers as security in connection with such transactions.
+The Funds may, from time to time, engage in short selling as permitted by applicable securities legislation.
+As "alternative mutual funds", the Funds are not subject to certain short selling restrictions set out in applicable securities legislation that are applicable to conventional mutual funds (other than alternative mutual funds).
+Where a Fund engages in short selling, it will sell securities short and provide a security interest over fund assets with dealers as security in connection with such transactions.